Lt. Hon. Leopold Francis Scarlett1

 Lt.-Col. Francis Edmond Bray was the son of Sir Reginald Bray.1 He married Hon.
 Ruth Hester Frances Scarlett, daughter of Lt.-Col. Leopold James Yorke Campbell Scarlett and Bessie Florence Gibson, on 11 December 1919.1 He died on 8 May 1950.1

-Lt.-Col. Francis Edmond Bray held the office of Deputy Lieutenant (D.L.).1 He gained the rank of Lieutenant-Colonel in the service of the 4th Battalion, The Queen's Royal Regiment (Terrotorial Army).1 He was decorated with the Military Cross (M.C.).1 He was decorated with the Territorial Decoration (T.D.).1
+He was awarded the Territorial Decoration (T.D.)1 He held the office of Deputy Lieutenant (D.L.)1 He gained the rank of Lieutenant-Colonel in the 4th Battalion, The Queen's Royal Regiment (Terrotorial Army.)1 He was awarded the Military Cross (M.C.)1

 Child of Lt.-Col. Francis Edmond Bray and Hon.
 Ruth Hester Frances Scarlett